 Using the word "nap" and a reversal task:

 Most students will respond well to the Tier 2 intervention, as it targets the most common causes of reading difficulties.
-Based on the most successful interventions for reading difficulties, only 5-10% of students will need a more intensive intervention.
-In Pictures Are For Babies, the Tier 3 intervention provides more practice of advanced phonemic skills and includes multisensory support to help the student focus and stay engaged.
+However, Tier 3 adds additional phonemic work with multisensory support to help students who struggle even after Tier 2 interventions.
 In addition, Tier 3 intervention should be done on a 1-on-1 basis.
 This is not an issue for most students, since Pictures Are For Babies is designed to be used in a 1-on-1 tutoring setting.
 However, if the tutor is working with a group of students, they should make sure students receive some level of individual attention during Tier 3 interventions.

 If the student continues to struggle with a lesson, the following warning message will appear: